 Don’t panic, but do prepare.
 Informational interviews are a great way to learn more about the market, figure out where your skills might be best suited, assess where you have skill or experience gaps that need to be filled and get you connected to someone who can open a door when the right opportunity becomes available.
 But they only work that magic if you use them wisely.

 This may sound obvious, but I’ve been amazed at how often I get on a phone call with someone who’s asked to meet me and it’s extremely unclear what they are hoping to achieve by talking to me.
 If you are hoping your new contact can wave a magic wand and make a great job appear you are likely to be disappointed.
 Worse, you aren’t likely to use the time as effectively as you could.
 Have a clear sense of what you hope to achieve.
-Do you want to know how she got the job she has now?
-What life is like at her company?
-What skills and experiences someone needs to be successful in her role?
+Do you want to know how they got the job they have now?
+What life is like at their company?
+What skills and experiences someone needs to be successful in their role?
 These are all great questions to ask and can give you key insights.
 Write down a list of questions you want to ask to keep yourself on track.

 The absolute worst mistake you can make on a networking call is to try and turn it into a job interview.
 This always backfires.
 Your contact will feel duped.
 But that doesn’t mean you shouldn’t prepare as if it were an interview.
 First, it can turn into one.
-In the course of the conversation she may say “Actually, we have a few openings here that might fit your background …” Second, even if that doesn’t happen, you want to leave your contact with a great impression so that if and when she hears about openings – at her company or elsewhere – she thinks of you.
+In the course of the conversation they may say “Actually, we have a few openings here that might fit your background …” Second, even if that doesn’t happen, you want to leave your contact with a great impression so that if and when they hear about openings – at their company or elsewhere – they think of you.
 Be ready to talk about your background and experience and what you hope to do next (see next tip).

-- Know how to articulate what you want to do next, even if you aren’t totally sure what that is.
-Many women who are trying to restart their careers lament that they aren’t sure what they want to do.
+Many women and men who are trying to restart their careers lament that they aren’t sure what they want to do.
 They may not have liked their old job, their old job may not exist anymore or they may just want to have more options.
 The trick is to frame your ideas in a way that doesn’t sound scattered.
 If you say “I’m open to anything!” it makes you sound desperate and unfocused.
 Compare that to this: “I spent many years working in direct marketing for a large bank.
 I’m looking to leverage the skills and experience I gained and I have a few ideas for how I can do that.
 One is corporate communications because I spent a lot of time writing and also presenting to internal stakeholders.
 The second is digital marketing, because while the channels are different from direct marketing, many of the tactics are similar and I think my experience with marketing fundamentals would be very valuable.
 Finally, I’m considering a move into nonprofit fundraising because my research has revealed that there are a lot of skills I have that would transfer well to that role.”
-From there you can describe why you want to talk to her, specifically, while still giving her a sense of the directions you may want to go in.
+From there you can describe why you want to talk to your contact, specifically, while still giving them a sense of the directions you may want to go in.
 The better you can articulate your vision for your future self – even if it has a few different versions – the better your contacts will be able to help you make it real.
-Your articulation of what’s next is also a great chance to get her feedback on your ideas for your future.
+Your articulation of what’s next is also a great chance to get their feedback on your ideas for your future.

 Be mindful of the time and be sure to get your most critical questions answered early.
-After the call, be sure to send a thank you note that reiterates any specific help she offered to give you (introduction to another contact, review of your resume, ideas for resources).
-You should always specifically follow up if any help given has a specific result – for example if you get an interview for a job she told you about.
+After the call, be sure to send a thank you note that reiterates any specific help they offered to give you (introduction to another contact, review of your resume, ideas for resources).
+You should always specifically follow up if any help given has a specific result – for example if you get an interview for a job they told you about.
 Beyond that, occasional outreach is a great way to keep the connection going.
 Use milestones or even epiphanies – “After a few more conversations like the one you and I had, I decided to fully focus my efforts on mobile development.
 Many people mentioned it and it seems a natural fit with my skills.
 I’m thrilled to have a focus!
 Let me know if you can recommend any companies that might be a good fit for my background.” – as a good excuse to send an update.